 In April 2016 a new piece of legislation, The Well-being of Future Generations Act was launched.
 This means that we need to begin planning at least ten and ideally up to 25 years into the future.
 The decisions we make now will have real implications for our children and grandchildren.
 We need to work together to make sure we get this right.
 This means that all public services must plan for the long-term and really understand what well-being means to our county and the communities within it.

-Your views are helping us make sure we address some of the really big challenges that Monmouthshire faces in coming years.
+From August to December 2016 we spoke to people in Monmouthshire and asked what’s good about your community, what would make it better, now and in the future.
+These views are helping us make sure we address some of the really big challenges that Monmouthshire faces in coming years.

 Every Public Service Board in Wales must publish their own Wellbeing Plan by March 2018.
 The plan will look at the economic, social, environmental and cultural well-being of the each county.